sngular/kloadgen/README.md

 * key1,key2,key3 -- Will generate a map with keys in between (key1,key2,key3) and value random generated

+#### Special types

+There is an special type, mix of map and array, (*)-map-array which will generate an array of maps.
+This specific type have a way to specify the size of boths collections.
+First, inline with the property name "[8]" will specify the array size, between brakes, as a normal array.
+For maps, the size will be specify in the field lenght column as property length as well.
+Values in the "Field Values List" will refer *exclusively* to the map.
+So a list of "map values" must be there in order to generate a set to use by the random generator to select possible values.

 #### Special functions

 | Type | Details |  Returns |